-3.2.7.
-Atlantic and Gulf of Mexico Tropical Cyclone Position Estimates.
-The hurricane centers may issue a position estimate between scheduled advisories/forecasts whenever the storm center is within 200 nm of a U.S. land-based radar and sufficient and regular radar reports are available to the center.
-Position estimates disseminated to the public, DOD, and other Federal agencies will provide geographical positions in two ways: by latitude and longitude and by distance and direction from a well-known point.
+- 3.2.7.
+Tropical Cyclone Position Estimates.
+The hurricane centers and WFO Guam may issue a position estimate between 2-hourly intermediate public advisories whenever sufficient, reliable radar center fix information is available.
+Position estimates disseminated to the public, DOD, and other Federal agencies will provide geographical positions in two ways: by latitude and longitude and by distance and direction from a well-known point. - 3.2.8.

-3.2.8.
 Special Tropical Disturbance Statement.
-Special tropical disturbance statements may be issued to furnish information on strong formative, non-depression systems.

-3.2.9.
-Storm Summaries.
-Storm summaries are written by the Hydrometeorological Prediction Center (HPC) after subtropical and tropical cyclones have moved inland and tropical cyclone public advisories and tropical cyclone forecast/advisories have been discontinued.
-Storm summaries shall continue to be numbered in sequence with tropical cyclone public advisories on named storms.
-Also, these summaries will reference the former storm's name and be issued as long as the remnants of the storm pose a serious hydrometeorological threat.
-As required, storm summaries will be issued four times daily at 0300, 0900, 1500, and 2100 UTC.

-3.2.10.
+Special tropical disturbance statements may be issued to furnish information on strong formative, non-depression systems. - 3.2.9.
+HPC Public Advisories (TCP).
+The National Centers for Environmental Prediction's Hydrological Prediction Center (HPC) will issue public advisories after subtropical and named tropical cyclones have moved inland, NHC advisories have been discontinued and the storm system remains a threat to inland areas primarily due to heavy rain and flash flooding.
+Advisories will not be issued for storms entering the coast of Mexico not posing an immediate flash flood threat to the conterminous United States.
+Advisories are issued at 0300, 0900, 1500, and 2100 UTC.
+They will continue to be numbered in sequence with tropical cyclone advisories and will reference the former storm's name in the text.
+Content will refer to the decaying system's position, intensity, general forecast trends, highlight impacts which occurred and are expected to occur (usually in relation to heavy rain/flooding and tornadoes), and indicate when the next summary will be issued.
+Advisories will terminate when the threat of flash flooding has ended or when the remnants of these storms can no longer be distinguished from other synoptic features capable of producing flash floods. - 3.2.10.
 Tropical Disturbance Rainfall Estimates.
-As required, the TPC/NHC/CPHC will issue satellite-based rainfall estimates for tropical disturbances and tropical cyclones within 36 hours of forecasted landfall.
+As required, the TPC/NHC/CPHC will issue satellite-based rainfall estimates for tropical disturbances and tropical cyclones within 36 hours of forecasted landfall. - 3.2.11.

-3.2.11.
 Tropical Weather Summary (Monthly).
 NHC and CPHC will prepare and issue these products each month during the hurricane season.
 The product will summarize the previous month's tropical cyclone activity.
-The last product issued at the end of the hurricane season will summarize November's activity plus the activity for the whole season.

-3.2.12.
-Tropical Cyclone Summary - Fixes.
+The last product issued at the end of the hurricane season will summarize November's activity plus the activity for the whole season. - 3.2.12.
+Tropical Cyclone Summary Fixes.
 CPHC will issue these products when a tropical cyclone is classifiable using the Dvorak technique.
-Fixes will be issued for the north central Pacific from 140 °W to 180 ° and for the south central Pacific from 120 °W to 160 °E. After the initial tropical cyclone fix, succeeding fixes will be done at approximately 0000, 0600, 1200, and 1800 UTC as long as the system is classifiable using the Dvorak technique.
+Fixes will be issued for the north central Pacific from 140EW to 180E and for the south central Pacific from 120EW to 160EE.
+After the initial tropical cyclone fix, succeeding fixes will be done at approximately 0000, 0600, 1200, and 1800 UTC as long as the system is classifiable using the Dvorak technique.